Practical Information

 Nynke Heegstra – IRO students with surnames starting with A to G

-Ian Lau – IRO students with surnames starting with H to O
+Ian Lau – IRO students with surnames starting with H to P

-Ester Blom – IRO students with surnames starting with P to Z
+Ester Blom – IRO students with surnames starting with Q to Z

 The Study Advisers are the first point of contact if you have questions about the IRO programme, your study planning, or study progress.
 These are your options to acquire your information:

-Quick questions about your studies: In Semester 2, Study Advisers are available on Tuesdays between 13:00 and 13:30 at the desk opposite classroom 2.01.
+• Info Desk IRO: Quick questions about your studies: In Block 3, Study Advisers are available on Mondays between 15:00 and 15:30 at the desk opposite classrooms WH 2.01 and 2.02.

-If necessary, you can ask your question via the online contact form or schedule a meeting to discuss your personal situation.
+• If necessary, you can ask your question via the IRO webform or schedule a meeting to discuss your personal situation.

-Academic Career Support Sessions: sessions during which IRO peers share their experiences; study advisers and other representatives of the university will explain about different topics that are relevant for you in each phase of your study.
-All sessions will be posted on Brightspace Academic Career Support IRO under Calendar.
+• Academic Career Support Sessions: sessions during which IRO peers share their experiences; study advisers and other representatives of the university will explain about different topics that are relevant for you in each phase of your study:

 IRO Year 1